-Parking for medium density development should cater for a range of transport modes, including cars, bicycles and scooters / motorbikes, and be commensurate with occupant and visitor needs.
+Parking should cater for a range of transport modes, including cars, bicycles and scooters / motorbikes, and be commensurate with occupant and visitor needs.

 Being efficient with how parking is designed, provided and used are important considerations for all developments, as the space allocated to parking can be significant and compromise how much room is left for internal living, outdoor areas, trees and gardens.